ClonyPDF home

 Printing requirements

 If you print at home, use photo-quality matte or glossy paper and print at true 40 × 52 mm, or use the ready-made print sheet from the tool.
+Full settings are in the printing section below.

 Brunei vs United States Passport Photo: Key Differences